kaiulrich/kulrich-CarND-PID-Control-Project/README.md

 - Underdamped
 - Still somehow oscillatory
 ```
 Each of these controls is weighted by a coefficient (namely, Kp, Ki, Kd).
 All the weighted controls summed result in the total error, which can be used to countereffect (by changing its sign) the CTE feedback.
-The success of the PID in controlling CTE and having the car in the simulator stay on track depends on the successful definition of the numeic values the
+The success of the PID in controlling CTE and having the car in the simulator stay on track depends on the successful definition of the numeic values.

 ## Running the Program for manual tuning.